gembcior/stm32-cmake-blinking-led/README.md

 ## STM32 CubeMX + Cmake

 ### Introduction
-On GitHub repository [stm32-cmake-blinking-led](https://github.com/gembcior/stm32-cmake-blinking-led) you can find simple example how you can use CMake with C++ for STM32 development.
+On this repository you can find simple example how you can use CMake with C++ for STM32 development.
 The code itself doesn't do anything special, just the led blinks.
 The main purpose of this example is to show how `STMCube` and `STMCubeMX` can be integrated with CMake.